mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Thursday, 26 June 2025
+## On Friday, 27 June 2025

-- The average temperature today is 13.67˚C,
+- The average temperature today is 13.2˚C,
-- With highs of 14.41˚C and lows of 13.15˚C,
+- With highs of 13.86˚C and lows of 12.69˚C,
-- It may feel like 13.34˚C with moderate rain
+- It may feel like 12.9˚C with light rain
 - The wind speed is 1.34m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 86%
+- The pressure is 1018hPa and humidity is 89%
 - The sun will rise at 03:50 and set at 20:31

 <!-- weather_marker ends -->